 Gather together as a family and share the stories you've written.
 They'll make great bedtime stories too when you've read all the books you have at home.

 We hope these ideas help you enjoy your time together while your children are at home.

-For more inspiration, read part two in our series of activity blogs to discover more crafts and ways to explore nature at home.
+For more inspiration, take a look at our series of activity blogs to discover more crafts and ways to explore nature at home - listed below.

 You can also check out our Tree Tools for Schools website.
 It's home to all of our educational materials for schools - from wildlife ID sheets to interactive puzzles and quizzes.
 So you'll find plenty of ways to keep your children engaged and active over the coming weeks and months.

 Nature activities for kids to do at home - part three

 Nature activities for kids to do at home - part four

 Nature activities for kids to do at home - part five

 Discover our schools' resources and Nature Detectives activities in our online learning hub.